projecte-aina/docg-pipeline/README.md

 ## Roadmap
 - [ ] Enable option to download XML files.
 - [ ] Enable option to download PDF files.
+- [ ] Develop an orquestator for the three steps.

 ## Contributing
 If you